andypark84/SCM-Risk-Management/README.md

 # Delivery Risk Management for Supply Chains

 ## Abstract
-Predicting delivery risks in supply chains is critical for ensuring timely and cost-effective operations.
+- **Objectvie**: Predicting delivery risks in supply chains is critical for ensuring timely and cost-effective operations.
 This study analyzed key features influencing delivery risks, such as shipping mode, order status, and order region, to develop robust predictive models.
-Gradient Boosting was identified as the most effective model, achieving a 71% accuracy rate.
+- **Results**: Gradient Boosting was identified as the most effective model, achieving a 71% accuracy rate.
 The project emphasized the importance of feature engineering, preprocessing, and rigorous evaluation in supply chain analytics.

 ---
 ## Analysis Questions